NNPDF/nnpdf/doc/sphinx/source/vp/upload.rst

 the contents of the output folder will be uploaded to the NNPDF data server, after validphys is done.
 Use this if you have :ref:`filled the meta mapping in the runcard <vpmetadata>` and already know that the output is going to be good enough to share.
-Otherwise use :ref:`vp-upload <the-vp-upload-script>` after checking the result.
+Otherwise use :ref:`vp-upload <vpupload>` after checking the result.

 ``validphys`` will check the SSH connection before doing any work, and it will fail early if it cannot be established.